jidongbsu/cs333/exercises/printer/README.md

 telnet printerIP 9100 (You will see "Connection refused" if not open)
 ```

-5. Now that you are in the PRET directory, run the script to establish a connection between you and the printer:
+5. now that you are in the PRET directory, run the script to establish a connection between you and the printer:

 ```console
 [05/18/22]seed@VM:~/PRET$ ./pret.py 10.29.2.31 pjl